 The Office of Dietary Supplements recommend that people aged 1–70 years get a minimum of

-The research found that people who took zinc supplements experienced a shorter duration of cold symptoms compared to those who took a placebo.
-Specifically, their cold symptoms were shortened by an average of one or two days.
+The research found that people who took zinc supplements experienced a shorter duration of cold symptoms than those who took a placebo.
+Specifically, their cold symptoms lasted an average of 1–2 days shorter.

 The study found that taking at least 200 mg per day of vitamin C did not reduce the risk of getting a cold.
 However, it did appear to reduce the duration of cold symptoms by an average of 8% in adults and 14% in children.
 This translates to approximately one fewer day of symptoms.